ssanchezmarc/katas/README.md

 # katas 🐼
-As a way of promiting deliverate practice, here I have my collection of katas completed or in progress.
+As a way of promiting deliberate practice, here I have my collection of katas completed or in progress.

 ## Struture